magento/devdocs/guides/v2.0/migration/bk-migration-guide.md

 redirect_from: /guides/v1.0/migration/bk-migration-guide.html
 ---

-#### Contents
+## Migration overview
 {: .no_toc}

 * TOC
 {:toc}

-## Overview {#migrate-overview}
+## Welcome {#migrate-overview}

-We're pleased you're considering moving from the world's #1 eCommerce platform — Magento 1.x — to the eCommerce platform for the future, Magento 2.
+We're pleased you're considering moving from the world's #1 commerce platform --- Magento 1.x --- to the platform for the future, Magento 2.
 We're also excited to share the details about this process, which we refer to as migration.

+## Migration components

 Magento 2 migration involves four components: data, extensions and custom code, themes, and customizations.